nonblocking/mashroom/README.md

 ## About ##

 *Mashroom Server* is a *Node.js* based **Microfrontend Integration Platform**.
-It supports the integration of *Express* web-apps on the server side and composing pages from multiple *Single Page Applications* on the client side (Browser).
-It also provides common infrastructure such as security, communication (publish/subscribe), theming, i18n, storage, and logging out of the box and supports custom middleware and services via plugins.
+It supports the integration of *Express* web-apps on the server side and composing pages from multiple *Single Page Applications* on the client side.
+It also provides common infrastructure such as role based security, communication (publish/subscribe), theming, i18n, storage, and logging out of the box and supports custom middleware and services via plugins.

-Mashroom Server allows it to implemented SPAs (and express web-apps) completely independent and without a vendor lock-in, and to use it on arbitrary pages with different configurations and even multiple times on the same page.
-It also allows it to restrict the access to resources (Pages, Apps) based on user roles.
+It allows it to implement SPAs completely independent and without a vendor lock-in, and to use it on arbitrary pages with different configurations and even multiple times on the same page.
+Registered SPAs (Portal Apps) can also be loaded and unloaded dynamically, hence they can be used as building blocks for *Composite Apps* or as part of a *dynamic Cockpit*.

+The *Mashroom Portal* plugin which is responsible for rendering SPAs is fully capable of *Hybrid Rendering*.
+It renders the initial page requested by the user completely on the server-side (if all Portal Apps on the page also support SSR) and exchanges dynamically the content on the client-side for subsequent pages.

 From a technical point of view the core of *Mashroom Server* is a plugin loader that scans npm packages for plugin definitions (package.json, mashroom.json) and loads them at runtime.
-Such a plugin could be an *Express* web-app or a *SPA* or more generally all kind of code it knows how to load, which is determined by the available plugin loaders.
+Such a plugin could be an *Express* web-app or an *SPA* or more generally all kind of code it knows how to load, which is determined by the available plugin loaders.
 Plugin loaders itself are also just plugins, so it is possible to add any type of custom plugin type.